Elena Risteska: Professional start

-Risteska rose to fame in North Macedonia by competing and winning the music-based reality television show "Play - Search For A Star".
-Her debut single, "Ona Drugoto" ("The Other Thing") became a hit in North Macedonia, resulting in her successful debut album Den i Nok (Ден и Ноќ).
-The album included various songs which also became successful singles in North Macedonia and other Balkan countries.
+Risteska rose to fame in Macedonia by competing and Being one of two winners on the music-based reality television show "Play - Search For A Star".
+Her debut single, "Ona Drugoto" ("The Other Thing") became a hit in Macedonia, resulting in her successful debut album Den i Nok (Ден и Ноќ).
+The album included various songs which also became successful singles in Macedonia and other Balkan countries.
 She is also an occasional songwriter, writing for artists such as 4Play, Lambe Alabakoski, Aleksandra Pileva, Maja Sazdanovska, Robert Bilbilov, Verica Pandilovska, Adnan, Emil and Anja Veterova.

-Following the success of her debut album, she began promoting herself outside of North Macedonia.
+Following the success of her debut album, she began promoting herself outside of Macedonia.
 In 2004, she performed at the Golden Stag Festival in Braşov, Romania and in 2005 she performed "Ni na nebo, ni na zemja" ("Neither heaven nor earth") at the Sunčane Skale music festival in Herceg Novi, Montenegro.
 Her music video was broadcast on MTV Adria and her popularity continued to grow.

 Eurovision Song Contest 2006

-On 4 March 2006 Elena Risteska won the North Macedonia pre-selection contest for the Eurovision Song Contest with the song "Ninanajna".
+On 4 March 2006, Elena Risteska won the Macedonia pre-selection contest for the Eurovision Song Contest with the song "Ninanajna".
 The song was composed and produced by Darko Dimitrov, with lyrics by Rade Vrčakovski.
 The song is an uptempo, pop song which includes elements of R&B, disco and dance music.
 She made a video shot for the song together with the Macedonian production "Tomato".
-In the video she was presented as shiny care girl that wants love.
-Risteska qualified for the final, and after spending most of the night on the edge of the top ten (which would guarantee automatic final qualification for North Macedonia in 2007), she eventually finished 12th with 56 points, her country's highest finish ever until 2019 when Tamara Todevska came 7th with 305 points.
+In the video, she was presented as shiny care girl that wants love.
+Risteska qualified for the final, and after spending most of the night on the edge of the top ten (which would guarantee automatic final qualification for Macedonia in 2007), she eventually finished 12th with 56 points, her country's highest finish ever until 2019 when Tamara Todevska came 7th with 305 points.